Skip to content

 See how our work supports the SDGs through measurable community impact indicators.

-Community members, especially women and youth, engage in non-timber forest products, agroforestry, and apiculture to diversify incomes and support nutrition.
+Community members engage in non-timber forest products, agroforestry, and apiculture to diversify incomes and support nutrition.

-The project partners with Quechua agrarian syndicates to develop agroforestry and non-timber forest products, including beekeeping for honey and other goods sold locally.
+The project partners with Quechua agrarian syndicates to develop agroforestry systems and non-timber forest products, including beekeeping for honey and other locally sold goods.
+It also creates employment opportunities by hiring community members to work in its nurseries.
+In addition, the project participates in the “feira productiva”, a festive event where farmers showcase and sell their products.

 The project restores native vegetation and biodiversity to reverse ecosystem degradation and capture carbon, helping mitigate climate change.